 An imperative sentence gives a command.
-It usually end with a period, but it may also end with an exclamation point (!).
+It usually ends with a period, but it may also end with an exclamation point (!).
+Commands ask or tell people to do something.

 Please pass the salt.